marbl/ModDotPlot/README.md

 Dotplot resolution.
 This corresponds to the number of cells to partition each input sequence.
 Default is 1000.

+`-w / --window <int>`

+Window size, or the number of k-mers per partition.
+Overrides resolution when used.

 `--alpha <float>`

 Each partition takes into account a fraction of its neighboring partitions k-mers.
 This is to avoid sub-optimal identity scores when partitons don't overlap identically.
 Default is 0.2, range is between 0 and 1.